-It's an interdisciplinary collection of courses, totaling 22 credits, that focuses on exposing students to historical and contemporary issues concerning Asian countries and cultures, the Asian American community, the connections between the two, and their connections to the larger international community.
+It's an interdisciplinary collection of courses, totaling 6 courses, that focuses on the historical, political, economic and cultural connections between the U.S. and Asia, particularly as they relate to the Asian American community.
 After you complete the requirements, you get an official designation on your final transcript and an actual Certificate with your name on it that you can keep and frame if you wish.

 As U.S. society becomes more diverse, multicultural, and globalized, and in the context of the cultural and economic emergence of Asian countries such as China and India, the Certificate gives you the opportunity to learn about the interconnections between two similar but unique sets of histories, cultures, and issues -- Asia and Asian America.

 With course offerings and faculty specializing in numerous academic disciplines, the Certificate is designed to give students (1) an understanding of different racial/ethnic groups & international issues and (2) interdisciplinary and multi-method research and analytical skills.
 In turn, these skills will give you a competitive advantage in both your studies at UMass and in whatever career you enter once you graduate.